ALRW/dayAsADev/README.md

 Nothing in the course is designed as a trap.
 If you follow through you should end the day with a working Minimum Viable Product website that can be deployed for the rest of the world to see!
 There are only two rules:

  - **Type every line of code yourself.** While it can seem faster to copy and paster it stops your from learning what is going on.
- - **Your don't need to understand everything.** Understanding is vital but so is managing how much you need to know - there is only so much time in the day and we want to have a working website at the end of this particular day.
+ - **You don't need to understand everything.** Understanding is vital but so is managing how much you need to know - there is only so much time in the day and we want to have a working website at the end of this particular day.
 It isn't possible to understand everything.

 What do I do if I get stuck
 ---------------------------